Logimethods/nats-connector-spark/README.md

 - The NATS/Spark Connector library is coded in Java & packaged thanks to Maven as a Jar File.
 - That library uses [JNATS](https://github.com/nats-io/jnats) version 0.3.1 to allow compatibility with JVM 1.7 (which is by default used by Spark).
-- The Spark dependency has been limited to version 1.5.2 since versions 1.6.x are not compatible with Docker Compose (which has been used to test the connectors against a Spark Cluster).
-See [Underscore in domain names](https://forums.docker.com/t/underscore-in-domain-names/12584/2).
 - *The Spark Core & Streaming libraries need to be provided*.

 ## Release Notes
 ### Version 0.1.0
-* Spark is based on version 1.5.2 so to be able to use docker-compose without hostname constrains.
+* Is based on Spark version 1.5.2 to be able to use docker-compose without hostname constrains.
+See [Underscore in domain names](https://forums.docker.com/t/underscore-in-domain-names/12584/2).

 ### Version 0.2.0-SNAPSHOT
-* To be able to use that connector on a Spark Cluster in version 1.6.2 started by docker-compose, containers need to belong to an external network (which enforce a hostname without underscore).
+* To be able to use that connector on a docker-compose based Spark version 1.6.2 Cluster, containers need to belong to an external network (which enforce a hostname without underscore).
 See [Switch to using hyphens as a separator in hostnames](https://github.com/docker/compose/issues/229):
 ```
 $ docker network create spark
 ```